• Home

 The announcement declaring “America-first entry fee policies” comes as national parks deal with the strain of a major staff reduction and severe budget cuts, along with recovering from damage during the recent government shutdown and significant lost revenue due to fees not being collected during that time.

-Eleven national parks, such as Grand Canyon, Yellowstone, and Yosemite, will be affected by the fee adjustment, as reported by the U.S. Department of the Interior.
+The fee change will impact 11 national parks, including Grand Canyon, Yellowstone and Yosemite, according to the U.S. Department of the Interior.

-Interior Secretary Doug Burgum stated on the social media platform X that these adjustments ensure that American taxpayers who contribute to the park service “continue to enjoy affordable access, while international visitors contribute their fair share to maintaining and improving our parks for future generations!”
+Interior Secretary Doug Burgum said in a post on the social platform X that the changes make sure U.S. Taxpayers who support the park service “continue to enjoy affordable access, while international visitors contribute their fair share to maintaining and improving our parks for future generations!”

 A White House post on X laying out the increased fees ended with the phrase, “AMERICANS FIRST.”